spxak1/weywot/guides/swaps.md

 # A few notes on swap, zram, zswap and hibernation (Fedora).

-A swap is no longer a requirement for most uses, so most intsallers don't even create one (e.g. Fedora).
+A swap is no longer a requirement for most uses, so most installers don't even create one (e.g. Fedora).
 Instead ZRAM is used by default by many distributions, Fedora and PopOS, the two I use, do that.

 A swap, however, is usefull if you want to hibernate.
 [Fedora magazine](https://fedoramagazine.org/hibernation-in-fedora-36-workstation/) offers a way to enable hibernation by adding a swap.